 How to reduce your salt intake

 Sugars are simple carbohydrates which our body breaks down to provide an instant source of energy.
 Diets high in sugar can increase the risk of tooth decay and the number of calories in our diet which can lead to weight gain.
 Diets high in sugary drinks have been associated with an increased risk of weight gain and type 2 diabetes, so try to choose versions with no added sugar where possible.

-Sugars can either be added to foods as cane sugar, honey, syrups and nectars, or are naturally present in some foods such as milk, milk products, fruits and vegetables.
+Sugars can be added to foods, commonly in the form of cane sugar, honey, syrups and nectars, and are naturally present in some foods such as milk, milk products, fruits and vegetables.
 Both naturally present and added sugars are processed in the same way by our bodies and provide the same number of calories per gram.